overte-org/overte-website-sphinx/source/code_of_conduct.rst

 - Likewise, any spamming, trolling, flaming, baiting, or other attention-stealing behavior is not welcome and will result in exclusion from the community.
 - Any form of retaliation against a participant who contacts the Code of Conduct team is completely unacceptable, regardless of the outcome of the complaint.
 Any such behavior will result in exclusion from the community.
 - For certainty, any conduct which could reasonably be considered inappropriate in a professional setting is not acceptable.
+- Additional restrictions may apply if required by German law.

+Third party environments (domains) may have additional rules, so long they don't conflict with the above.
+For instance, they may have a stricter code of conduct, require roleplay, or exclude people so long it's not for discriminatory reasons.
+Non-compliance will result in the removal of the listing from the directory server.

 Reporting a breach